 SearchSAP.com's Editorial Team was out in full force at Sapphire 2005 in Boston.
-Find out what you may have missed in these exclusive news articles and one-on-one
+Find out what you may have missed in these exclusive news articles and one-on-one interviews with top SAP executives and conference attendees.

 BOSTON -- Retail was the Prince Charming of this year's Sapphire convention, and users learned throughout the week that retail success lies in how you can leverage the module to meet industry-specific needs.